AdobeDocs/target.pt-BR/help/c-intro/how-target-works.md

 >[!IMPORTANT]
 >
 >No momento, o [!DNL Adobe Target] não tem uma rede Edge na China e o desempenho do usuário final continuará sendo limitado para os clientes do [!DNL Target] na China.
-Devido ao ótimo Firewall e à falta de nós de Edge no país, as experiências de sites com o [!DNL Target] implantado serão renderizadas de maneira lenta e os carregamentos de página serão afetados.
-Além disso, os profissionais de marketing podem experimentar latência ao usar a interface de criação do [!DNL Target].
+Because of the firewall and the lack of Edge nodes within the country, the experiences of sites with [!DNL Target] deployed will be slow to render and page loads will be affected.
+Also, marketers might experience latency when using the [!DNL Target] authoring UI.

 ## Experiência de usuário protegida {#concept_40A5E781D90A41E4955F80EA9E5F8F96}